andrew/ultimate-awesome/README.md

 - [awesome-flutter](https://github.com/Cyanhall/awesome-flutter) - Better Awesome Flutter List with 🔥Stars  🌐Dependent Packages 📝Last Commit.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
 - [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.
-- [awesome-gnss](https://github.com/hdkarimi/awesome-gnss) - A collection of awesome GNSS/RNSS related sources, tools, data, MOOC's course, etc.
 - [awesome-purchasing-power-parity](https://github.com/jaipandya/awesome-purchasing-power-parity) - Global products with support for Purchasing Power Parity.
 - [awesome-modding](https://github.com/loicreynier/awesome-modding) - A curated list of video game modding projects and resources.
 - [awesome-libras](https://github.com/maritsbarbosa/awesome-libras) - Curadoria de cursos sobre a Língua Brasileira de Sinais (LIBRAS) 🤟.
 - [awesome-gans](https://github.com/mayankgrwl97/awesome-gans) - Latest resources on Generative Adversarial Networks.
 - [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
 - [awesome-particle](https://github.com/particle-iot/awesome-particle) - A curated list of awesome things related to Particle.
+- [awesome-tabpfn](https://github.com/priorlabs/awesome-tabpfn) - 🚀 Awesome TabPFN use-cases from around the world.
 - [awesome-adk](https://github.com/rashraj/awesome-adk) - A curated list of awesome resources, tools, libraries, tutorials, and references for Google Application Development Kit (ADK).
 - [awesome-clir](https://github.com/ryanzhumich/awesome-clir) - A curated list of resources for Cross-lingual Information Retrieval (CLIR).
 - [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society, primarily focussed on what tech workers themselves can do.